Chapters of 2 Maccabees: Chapter 12

 The insistence on the importance of the resurrection suggests that the matter may have been a relevant theological dispute in the era.
 According to both Josephus and Acts 23, Sadducees denied resurrection, while Pharisees supported it.
 The passages discussing the resurrection here, as well as in the martyrs, has caused some scholars to see 2 Maccabees as a Pharisaic work, or at least influenced by them; other scholars doubt this, however, and suggest that Jewish belief in the resurrection was wider than just the Pharisees.

 The Catholic practice of prayers for the dead cites the story as scriptural backing.
-It seems that a theological difference in the era was whether the fates of the dead were entirely sealed or could be modified after their death; 2 Maccabees, as well as 1 Corinthians 15 and the The Passion of Saints Perpetua and Felicity, believe they can be, while the Book of Enoch and the Gospel of Luke suggest that they cannot be.
+It seems that a theological difference in the era was whether the fates of the dead were entirely sealed or could be modified after their death; 2 Maccabees, as well as 1 Corinthians 15 and The Passion of Saints Perpetua and Felicity, believe they can be, while the Book of Enoch and the Gospel of Luke suggest that they cannot be.
 More controversially, Judas's sin offering would be cited as an example of the efficacy of monetary indulgences paid to the Catholic Church in the 15th and 16th centuries.
-The practice of selling indulgences, among other factors, provoked Martin Luther and other reformers into the Protestant Reformation; Luther decried the practice and would seek to banish 2 Maccabees, and other deuterocanonical works, into non-canonical Apocrypha.
+The practice of selling indulgences, among other factors, provoked Martin Luther and other reformers into the Protestant Reformation.
+Luther decried the practice and sought to banish 2 Maccabees, and other deuterocanonical works, into non-canonical Apocrypha.